Wood-Ridge School District: Board of education

-The district's board of education, with five members, sets policy and oversees the fiscal and educational operation of the district through its administration.
+The district's board of education, composed of five members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with either one or two seats up for election each year held (since 2014) as part of the November general election.
-The board appoints a superintendent to oversee the day-to-day operation of the district.
+The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
 A sixth trustee is appointed by the Moonachie School District to represent its interests on the Wood-Ridge board.